Zach Merrett: Player profile

 Merrett plays as an outside-inside midfielder with the ability to win the ball at the source of the contest.
-He was regarded as one of the best footy decision-makers out of the 2013 AFL draft pool and uses his left foot as a penetrating weapon to spot up teammates inside the 50-metre arc.
-Merrett is also known for his defensive work efforts and, as of the end of the 2025 season, averages over 5 tackles a game.
+He was regarded as one of the best footy decision-makers out of the 2013 AFL draft pool and uses his left foot as a penetrating weapon to spot up teammates inside the 50 metre arc.
+Merrett is also known for his defensive work efforts and, as of the end of the 2025 season, averages over five tackles a game.

 Statistics

-Updated to the end of 2025.
+Updated to the end of round 22, 2026.